 What guarantee/warranty comes with the clocks?

 All clocks come with a 2 year warranty.
 The warranty is subject to our warranty terms and conditions which cover points such as correct installation of the clock.
 For full details of the warranty terms and conditions page please click here.

 How accurate is the clock?

 All clocks are setup and adjusted in my studio during the testing phase of the build.
 Once finely adjusted after installation the clock will keep good time however it is a wooden clock so may be affected by seasonal changes due to humidity.
-If your clock starts to run fast or slow simple adjust the speed of the pendulum, no need to panic, this is a very simple process as shown in the User Guide video.
+If your clock starts to run fast or slow simple adjust the speed of the pendulum, no need to panic, this is a very simple process as shown in the user manual.

 How do I adjust the time?